 If employers do not require their employees to be vaccinated as a condition of employment but recommend it, any adverse reactions will not be considered work-related for the OSHA Log.
 But, for this stipulation to apply, the vaccine must truly be voluntary.

 Do Employers Need To Continue With Safety Protocols If Employees Are Vaccinated?

 Yes.
 Although regulations and guidance continue to evolve, both L&I and OSHA have COVID-19 stipulations for employers to follow.
 Employers should monitor and follow local, state, and federal guidelines regarding protection protocols, such as whether workers must wear face coverings, maintain six feet of physical distance from others, and wash their hands frequently.

 We Want to Hear From You

 We understand that each employer has had to adapt during the pandemic, is dealing with unique situations related to COVID-19, and may have additional questions.
-We encourage eligible members to reach out to the Archbright HR and Safety Hotlines for additional assistance.
+Archbright members have unlimited access to the HR and Safety Hotlines for assistance.